The leaseholder’s right of first refusal in a freehold sale

 RFR deadlines – why they’re so important

-Throughout the process, there are a number of deadlines which have to be met, or the deal could fall apart.
+Throughout the process of buying a share of your freehold, there are a number of deadlines which have to be met, or the deal could fall apart.
 Hitting deadlines is crucial, as if negotiations collapse, then you cannot restart them until a year has passed, meaning you will have to start again from scratch after this period.
 That’s one of the reasons why making sure you have one of the few solicitors with plenty of experience of this area of law is absolutely essential.

 What is a participation agreement?